Ground beef prices surge as farmers sell off cattle herds - NewsBreak

 Ground beef prices are up 12% since this time last year, which is higher than the current inflation rate for the United States, which currently stands at 9.1% .

-Severe drought amid high demand while reeling from pandemic disruptions and inflation is to blame.Kentucky flooding death toll now 28, expected to rise
+Severe drought amid high demand while reeling from pandemic disruptions and inflation is to blame.Man who died before RDU emergency landing was experienced pilot, dad says

 In 2021, severe drought forced 40% of farmers to liquidate a portion of their herds , according to the American Farm Bureau Federation.
 This year, the percentage could be even higher.